oschrenk/notes/mysql+osx.md

 *   Main directory folder at `/usr/local/mysql` (maybe with a version suffix) which contains all the subdirectories.
-If it contains a version suffix there will also be a soft link called mysql that points to the actuall directory folder.
+If it contains a version suffix there will also be a soft link called mysql that points to the actual directory folder.
 *   A folder at `/Library/StartupItems/MySQLCOM`
 *   A preference pane in `/Library/PreferencePanes/` as well and that is all there is to it.